 The Course – An Introduction to Beekeeping – for anyone who thinks they might be interested in keeping bees.
 The course is based around the BBKA Course in a Case and has been developed further over the last few years to incorporate the latest developments in beekeeping.
 It includes practical and outdoor work for those who wish to do it.
-The dates for the 2019 course are Wednesday 6th, 13th, 20th 27th March, Wednesday 3rd and Thursday 4th April.
+Dates will be announced in January 2020.
 Places are limited to 15 and will be allocated on a first-come-first-served basis.
 Further details and application form are on the Training page.

 The 2018 AGM was successfully held at Wombleton Village Hall on Tuesday 13th November.
 A total of 24 members attended and apologies were received from a further seven.
 Officers and Committee members were elected and the 2018/19 officials may be seen on the Links and Contacts page.
 The Draft Minutes RBKA AGM 2018 are now available to view.

 A key resolution, that was unanimously supported by the meeting, was the adoption of bee disease insurance.
 Full details may be found on the BDI website.
 In summary all Registered members will be covered for loss of equipment and colonies due to destruction as a result of a notifiable disease infection.
 Three hives will be covered automatically in their membership [now £28.00/year], additional hives will have to be covered by additional premium payments to BDI.
 The scale of payments can be seen on the BDI website.

 September 2018 – Latest on the Asian Hornet

 Red hot update from reliable sources, the sighting in Hull was apparently of a dead beastie…breath easy Yorkshire!